 Jane Carter, RN was now appointed at the head nurse for the Kennestone CCU and would serve as the course instructor along with Dr. Fortson and several other cardiologists.
 The dictionary at that time defined the word “Paramedic” as …”one who assists a physician.”
 So the decision was made, like other cities, to call these Metro Ambulance Service students “paramedics” and the program was called the "Metro Ambulance/Kennestone Hospital Paramedic Project."
 By the latter Fall of 1970, the students had completed a total of 56 hours of training which included classroom presentations, becoming highly proficient in the administration of CPR and airway adjunct support devices; the administration of Dextrose 50%, Normal Saline and Ringers Lactate intravenous (IV) fluids; the administration of 1:10,000 Epinephrine, Sodium Bicarbonate, Calcium Chloride, Atropine, Lidocaine and Talwin and to defibrillate.
 The medics spent initial and on-going in-service clinical hours in the CCU assisting nurses with patient care and in the operating room where they intubated.

-The first Metro Ambulance Service paramedic unit was Metro "Car 25" which was based at Metro Station 1 at 219 Lawrence Street in Marietta.
+The first Metro Ambulance Service paramedic unit was Metro "Car 25" (shown in above vehicle accident photo) which was based at Metro Station 1 at 219 Lawrence Street in Marietta.
 The vehicle was a 1970 54" raised roof Chevrolet "Suburban" Wayne/DIVCO "Sentinel" ambulance which had additional cabinetry installed on the left side over the stretcher to store IV's, medications and administration supplies.
 The paramedic equipment included a 54 lb.
 Zenith/Travelnol "Monopulse" NICAD battery portable defibrillator that had no scope, a NICAD powered Cambridge 3-lead EKG chart recorder, a Travenol mechanical CPR device, a John Walker modulator/ demodulator and a drug/IV kit.
 The portable Cambridge EKG unit was initially used at the patient’s bedside to transmit the patient's EKG to the Kennestone CCU using a standard telephone.
 The patient's electrocardiogram (EKG) electrical signal was converted into an audible tone.

 Metro had already purchased the "Car 25" ambulance paramedic equipment using their own funds.
 Metro's new paramedic program became instantly successful and saved a number of lives during its early inception.
 Paramedic Ambulance 25 soon changed to a larger patient care area 1970 Cotner/Bevington raised roof Oldsmobile ambulance and then to a 1971 Wayne/DIVCO "Vangard" Chevrolet low-roof van.
 In early 1971, the original Monopulse defibrillator was replaced with a new Mennen/Greatbach 33lb. portable defibrillator which featured a 3" EKG scope and could monitor the patient’s rhythm directly through the defibrillator paddles.
 This unit was manufactured by Physio-Control Corporation and marketed by Mennen/Greatbach.
 It was actually a Physio-Control LifePak 33 but with the Mennen/Greatbach label.
 Based on the success of the Metro Ambulance /Kennestone paramedic program, a second paramedic ambulance (using the original low-roof van) was placed in service as "Car 45" at Metro's Station #2 in Atlanta.
 Crawford W. Long Hospital, in Downtown Atlanta, had agreed to become the second hospital to have a CCU based paramedic mobile coronary care program.
 The original Marietta paramedic “Car 25” was then replaced with a new Chevy Wayne/DIVCO Chevy “Vangard” 60" raised-roof ambulance.
 A newly introduced Tektronic 3-lead portable EKG scopes were also added to both paramedic units.